C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Polymers.md

 ## Natural Language Processing (NLP) for polymer data

+With almost a 100 years of exploration into polymers, the scientific community has amassed vast amounts of data; however this data is mostly locked up in journal articles and scientific reports which are not accessible for big data applications.
+To get access to this data, CRIPT is in the midst of developing a new AI text-based extraction tools.
-Extracting polymer information with natural language processing is considerably is very challenging and this challenge is even larger for polymers than small molecules because there is no uniform nomenclature (typically generic terminology used), figures of polymer structure are extremely high variability, and ultimately a combination of figures, raw data, generic terminology and expert knowledge are all needs to define a polymer structure and to put into context.
+Extracting polymer information with natural language processing (NLP) is very challenging and this challenge is even larger for polymers than small molecules because there is no uniform nomenclature (typically generic terminology used), figures of polymer structure are extremely high variability, and ultimately a combination of figures, raw data, generic terminology and expert knowledge are all needs to define a polymer structure and to put into context.
 Thus,